ricardo1512/higgs-boson/README.md

 5. Project phases

+a.
 Frame the Problem
+b.
 Get the Data
+c.
 Visualize the Data
+d.
 Prepare the Data
+e.
 Select, Train and Fine-Tune the Models
+f.
 Conclusions

 6. Reference